Pet Nat 2022

 HOW does Pet Nat taste?

 FUNKY :) Seriously now...
 Pet Nat has a little less pressure, a fine carbonation, a little less alcohol, is a bit cloudy, has a fine acidity and is enormous drinking fun.
 Best of all, Pet Nat is a versatile companion.
 It is probably opened most frequently as a spring/summer aperitif.
-But how about as a gift in the Easter basket, as a compagnon during a Friends & Family evening or as a pairing for dessert.
+But how about as a gift, as a compagnon during a Friends & Family evening or as a pairing for dessert.
 For dessert???
-Yes, our Pet Nat was recently served at the AlpiNN 4 hands Dinner by Norbert Niederkofler by Swiss 3 Michelin star chef Andreas Caminada with an acidic sea buckthorn-based dessert.
+Yes, our Pet Nat was served in the past at the AlpiNN 4 hands Dinner by Norbert Niederkofler by Swiss 3 Michelin star chef Andreas Caminada with an acidic sea buckthorn-based dessert.
 And yes, it was a match.
 To all those who like to experiment: we look forward to your dessert recipe ideas.
 Feel free to link us via @roeck_wein.gut